March 23, 2020

 Move, move, move!
 Be creative about it all day long.
 While washing the dishes, do heel to toe lifts.
 If you’re binge-watching your favorite show, set a timer to get up every hour and get in 250 running-in-place steps.
 Do wall push-ups as you pass by open wall space.

 If you’re sheltering in place, stay connected with your community of family, friends, and neighbors through phone, face-time, Skype, or Zoom.
-Check in on each other.
+Check up on each other.

 If you’re anxious, try to keep your attention on what you will do for the next hour, not the next day or week.
 If the next hour is too much, focus on the next five minutes.
 Use those minutes to strengthen yourself or help someone else.